I Wish My Brother George Was Here

-I Wish My Brother George Was Here is the debut solo studio album by American hip hop musician Del the Funky Homosapien.
+I Wish My Brother George Was Here is the debut album by American hip hop musician Del the Funky Homosapien.
 It was released by Elektra Records in 1991.
+The album was produced by Del, Boogiemen, and Ice Cube.
 It peaked at number 24 on the Billboard Heatseekers Albums chart, as well as number 48 on the Top R&B/Hip-Hop Albums chart.

 It has been incorrectly assumed that the title of the album is a reference to George Clinton.
 The title actually refers to a quote from a Looney Tunes short film, which is in turn a reference to Liberace's catchphrase, which he would say on his television show whenever his brother George did not appear.

 Critical reception

+The Washington Post wrote that "Del flows with fresh flavor, combining free-style abstract and street-smart rhymes."
+Newsday concluded that "the beats are a little harder than the standard daisy-age record, and Del delivers his raps with clarity and vigor."

-Fred Thomas of AllMusic gave the album 4.5 stars out of 5, saying, "[Del has] clearly been writing his own rules since the beginning, and the lucid dreaming and everyday observations of I Wish My Brother George Was Here are the first and some of the best examples of this, and how wonderful the results can be."
+Fred Thomas of AllMusic said that "[Del has] clearly been writing his own rules since the beginning, and the lucid dreaming and everyday observations of I Wish My Brother George Was Here are the first and some of the best examples of this, and how wonderful the results can be."